roddyyaga/xobl/README.md

 `parser.ml` attempts to parse the horrors of the X11 XML spec into something structured and understandable. `parser.mli` documents the output.

+`analyzer.ml` analyzes the output of the parser and tries to turn it into something more useful to a less braindead language than C.

 In the future there will be an OCaml code generator, hopefully functorized so that you can plug other languages into it.